Vegan Apple Walnut Hermit Cookies (No Eggs or Dairy)

 - In a large mixing bowl, combine flour, baking soda, cinnamon, nutmeg and salt.
-(If using a Kitchen Aid mixer, with bowl raised, use whisk attachment on Stir to combine-- about 20-30 seconds).
+(If using a Kitchen Aid mixer, with bowl raised, use whisk attachment on Stir to combine—about 20 to 30 seconds.)

 - Stir in flour and mix well.
-(Continuing with cooking paddle in Kitchen Aid, gently stir in the flour-- about 20-30 seconds, and then increase the speed to about 3 for about 2 minutes until well mixed)
+(Continuing with cooking paddle in Kitchen Aid, gently stir in the flour—about 20 to 30 seconds—and then increase the speed to about 3 for about 2 minutes until well mixed.)

 - Fold in the dates, apples, and walnut pieces.
 (In Kitchen Aid bowl, add dates, apples and nuts, and on "Stir" only, fold the dates, apples and walnut pieces into the batter.)